How To Structure Your Literature Review

 Last but not least, if it’s your intention to develop a theoretical framework for your dissertation or thesis, the conclusion section is a good place to present this.

-In this article, we’ve discussion how to structure your literature review for maximum impact.
+In this article, we’ve discussed how to structure your literature review for maximum impact.
 Here’s a quick recap of what you need to keep in mind when deciding on your literature review structure:

 - Just like other chapters, your literature review needs a clear introduction, body and conclusion.